 Time and distance change so much, don’t they.
 I’ve come to realize nothing beats watching a loved one first lay eyes on a gift I not only surprised them with, but sometimes even made for them.
 Nothing compares to a stranger’s wonder when a kindness is given them, completely unexpected.
 What would I possibly give a stranger, you ask.
-Buy the person in line behind you their cup of coffee.
-Spend 30 minutes at the post office sharing packaging tape and a marker (many people arrive unprepared).
-Take Christmas decorations to hospital patients who won’t be home for the holidays.
+This year, quite a bit.
+Buy the person in the drive through line behind you their cup of coffee.
+Mask up and spend 30 minutes at the post office sharing packaging tape and a marker (many people arrive unprepared).
+Call a hospital and ask what you could do for patients and staff who won’t be home for the holidays.

 Look, giving is not measured in dollars and cents.
 It is measured by our willingness to do it and how much of our hearts we put forth.
 The more willingness and heart that go in, the greater the gift is.
 And I’m not talking about the recipient.